snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_2.md

 post = ""
 +++

-At this stage you should EITHER:
+At this stage you should either:

-1. Have tracking and enrichment setup, as well as:
+Have tracking and enrichment setup, as well as:
 - Data in the `ATOMIC.EVENTS` table
 - Enabled IAB, UA parser and YAUAA enrichments

-2. In case you skipped the tracking and enrichment steps and used our SAMPLE_DATA.csv instead you should have:
+**or**

+Loaded `sample_events.csv` to your warehouse, as well as:

 - Data in the `ATOMIC.SAMPLE_EVENTS` table